Cloud-Computing-Spring-2025/handson-8-spark-sql-and-dataframes-ramala-prasanth/README.md

 - **docker-compose.yml**: Docker Compose configuration file to set up Spark.
 - **README.md**: Assignment instructions and guidelines.

+---

+# Note
+To generate the dataset execute `sudo python input_generator.py` in order for the system to overwrite the permissions.

+---

 ### **2. Running the Analysis Tasks**

 You can run the analysis tasks either locally or using Docker.